gglee89/advanced-analytics/creating-an-analytical-dataset/README.md

 General Info
 ===
-## This steps and guidelines are based on Udacity's course
+- This steps and guidelines are based on Udacity's course;
 - Name of the course: Building High Conversion Web Forms;
 - Link to the course: [https://classroom.udacity.com/courses/ud977/](https://classroom.udacity.com/courses/ud977/);